Harmless05/Yim-AutoUpdater/README.md

 If you have any feedback or suggestions, feel free to open an issue on the [GitHub Yim-AutoUpdater Issues](https://github.com/Harmless05/Yim-AutoUpdater/issues) page.

+## Download the latest version

+You can download the latest version of Yim-AutoUpdater from the [Releases](https://github.com/Harmless05/Yim-AutoUpdater/releases/latest) page.

 # Future ideas

 - [ ] Check for updates on a schedule